pj1594/scimilarity-lora-end2end/reports/Design_Analysis_Report.md

 A +2% improvement accompanied by lower embedding loss is well within industry benchmarks for biomedical classification tasks (±1–3% gain post-LoRA fine-tuning).

 9. Metrics Interpretation Summary
+The metrics have been defined and interpreted in the following table:

 | Metric                  | Definition                                           | Ideal  | LoRA Result |
 | ----------------------- | ---------------------------------------------------- | ------ | ----------- |
 | **Accuracy**            | Proportion of correct predictions                    | ↑      | +2%         |